 4. GIGABYTE GA-A320M-S2H – AM4 – Budget AMD System

-This motherboard is suitable for those looking for build a simple PC for home use or for office.
+This motherboard is suitable for those looking to build a simple PC for home use or for office.
 As far as gaming is concerned, sure you can use it for a casual gaming setup so long as you do not overclock the system

 This motherboard is as minimum as it can get for AMD systems.
 It features only 2 DIMM slots for a maximum support of 32 GB of RAM.
 It only has a single M.2 slot and a single PCIe X16 slot for a graphics card.